How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Rakuten, Paribus, and Sift (Without Lifting a Finger!)

-The benefit in letting Earny do this is the convenience of letting him do all the work for you.
+The benefit of letting Earny do this is the convenience of letting him do all the work for you.

 The price protection feature is already available to you as a cardholder.
 Have you heard of Citi Price Rewind?
-It’s a feature already available through your Citibank card.
+Again, it’s a feature already available through your Citibank card.

 This could result in multiple phone calls and the completion of paperwork.

-— and do we really have time for that??
+— and do we have time for that??

 While I am not sure what a lot of that stuff above means, it sounds like they have spent a lot of time making sure your use of Earny is safe.